lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

-This portal tutorial is the same demonstration used in the tutorial notebook `Introduction to Phase Curves <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/DP03_04a_Introduction_to_Phase_Curves.ipynb>`_ to illustrate the phase curves of solar system objects, but focuses on Main Belt Asteroids (MBAs).
+This portal tutorial is the same demonstration used in the tutorial notebook `Introduction to Phase Curves <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/DP03_04a_Introduction_to_Phase_Curves.ipynb>`_ aimed to illustrate the phase curves of solar system objects, but focuses on Main Belt Asteroids (MBAs).

 Phase curve fits and absolute magnitudes
 ----------------------------------------